-This is why.
-I haven’t even worn this shirt and it has a stain already.
-This is what happens with light coloured clothes – stains just finds them.
-Unless I give it to the drycleaners I will have to deal with it myself – with bleach, ofcourse.
+This is why!
+I haven’t even worn this shirt, and it has a stain already.
+This is what happens with light-colored clothes – stains just find them.
+Unless I give it to the dry cleaners, I will have to deal with it myself – with bleach.

 A laundry bleach converts soils and stains in your fabric into more soluble, colorless, or dispersible particles.
 This is then removed by detergent and washed away with water.

 There are two types of bleaches – the liquid household bleach or chlorine bleach and oxygen bleach.
-Both works to remove stains and soils through oxidisation.
+Both work to remove stains and soils through oxidization.

 Household chlorine bleach – liquid

 This is the most commonly used bleach.
 It contains the chemical sodium hypochlorite.